The Evolution of Great Leaders

 Professor Hitendra Wadhwa / Founder / Institute for Personal Leadership

-This article was originally published in Fortune magazine - click here for the original.
+This article was originally published in Fortune Magazine.

 Despite his flaws, and perhaps because of them, we find there is much more to consider about the late Nelson Mandela's development as a leader.